UBC-MDS/programming-in-python-for-data-science/slides/module2_19.md

 # The return of loc

-In the previous module we discussed how `.loc[]` returns only specified columns and rows of the dataframe.
+We have discussed how `.loc[]` can select and return specified columns and rows of the dataframe.
 In this module, `loc[]` will be used to locate specific rows conditionally on their column values.
 This is done similarly to how we filtered our dataframe but with 2 distinct
 differences:

 1. We use `.loc[]` to find the rows specifying certain conditions.
-2. Once we have obtained our desired rows we replace their values in either a specified column or create a new column all together.
+2. Once we have obtained our desired rows we replace their values in either a specified column or create a new column altogether.

 Notes: Script here